matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 **Getting a unrendered DataTable**

-    // use convenience the convenience method 'processRequest'
+    // use the convenience method 'processRequest'
     $dataTable = Request::processRequest('UserSettings.getWideScreen', array(
         'idSite' => 1,
         'date' => 'yesterday',
         'period' => 'week',
-        'format' => 'original', // this is the important bit 'filter_limit' => 5,
+        'filter_limit' => 5,
         'filter_offset' => 0

-    ));
+        'format' => 'original', // this is the important bit ));
     echo "This DataTable has " . $dataTable->getRowsCount() . " rows.";